kean/Pulse/README.md

 **Free**

 Pulse is currently available for free.
-I thought it wouldn't make sense to try to make it paid as it's primarily a framework.
-But I hope that teams that use it would sponsor it.
-Think of it as "pay as much as you want."

 **What Pulse is Not**